surajkumar214/DAS2021-Group-4/group_04.md

 the exploratory analysis.
-The model takes into account the interaction between log(Household.Head.Age) and Type.of.Household, log(Total.Food.Expenditure ) and Type.of.Household, and log(Total.Household.Income) and Electricity.
-We have scaled Total.Food.Expenditure, Total.Household.Income, Household.Head.Age, and
+The model takes into account the interaction between log(Household.Head.Age) and Type.of.Household, log(Total.Food.Expenditure ) and Type.of.Household, and log(Total.Household.Income) and Electricity, and Type.of.Household and Electricity.
+We have scaled Total.Food.Expenditure, Total.Household.Income, Household.Head.Age, and House.Floor.Area by
-House.Floor.Area by taking log transformation to address the scalability issue in the design matrix.
+taking log transformation to address the scalability issue in the design matrix.
 Here is the summary of the described model:-

 <table class="table table-striped table-hover table-condensed table-responsive" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <tbody>